codeforpakistan/teamKPTraffic17/README.md

 # Team KP Traffic Project
 This repository is intended to contain the work done by the KP Traffic team for the 3rd Batch of KP Civic Innovation Fellowship Program 2017.
-Team KP Traffic have successfully developed android application for traffic police Khyber Pakhtunkhwa.
-The aim of the project is to reduce the issues which public are facing daily.
-There are six modules of the project includes:

 The android based mobile application “KP Traffic” is a platform that will facilitate the public as well as the traffic police officials in realtime, improving their existing traditional and inefficient way of registering complaints.